JBShady/COD5-Remastered/README.md

 #### FG42
 * Updated viewmodels to look more complete when playing on higher FOVs
-* (Upgraded) Recieves telescopic scope attachment and updated model to remove metal gaps without silver etching
+* (Upgraded) Receives telescopic scope attachment and updated model to remove metal gaps without silver etching

 #### Browning M1919
 * Name rearranged to M1919 Browning for historical accuracy
 * Slightly lower mobility compared to the MG42, representing its heavier weight in real life
 * Slightly lower ADS time, as this weapon is supposed to be slow to handle
 * (Upgraded) Fixed capitalization in the name
-* (Upgraded) The Browning now recieves a similar damage multiplier buff compared to the MG42 when upgrading, instead of previously being left behind
+* (Upgraded) The Browning now receives a similar damage multiplier buff compared to the MG42 when upgrading, instead of previously being left behind
 * Has visible bipod in models for both upgraded/un-upgraded versions

 #### MG42